-- (d) requires entities to present subtotals in the financial statements that are not aligned with the entity's accounting policies.
-Such a requirement would raise issues for auditors, give more prominence to non-IFRS defined subtotals or even elevate such subtotals to IFRS-defined terms; - (e) raises questions on whether metrics required by regulators would be considered as MPMs and, therefore, required to be reconciled to the most comparable subtotal indicated by IFRS Standards; - (f) raises questions on whether changes in the use of MPMs or their calculation would constitute a change in an accounting policy and, consequently, whether entities may only change when it results in the financial statements providing reliable and more relevant information (MPMs often change over time); - (g) raises practical challenges related to the disclosures on the effect of tax and non-controlling of each line item included in reconciliation, particularly when considering that the IASB is not requiring the presentation of adjusted earnings per share; - (h) raises audit issues, for instance, MPMs presented in a management commentary would be obligatory audited whereas the management commentary itself, would not; - (i) the current scope of application of the IASB's proposal would create a third category of measures, which are not IFRS-measures nor APMs, and has the potential to attribute undue prominence to non-GAAP measures; and - 120 raises questions why there are noto consider introducing the same disclosure requirements for entities that use MPMs non-GAAP performance measures presented within the financial statements but not in other public communication, that may not satisfy the proposed criteria of MPMs (e.g. adjusted revenues and ratios).
+- T4129 EFRAG notes that MPMs often change over time.
+EFRAG therefore suggests the IASB to clarify whether changes in the use of MPMs or their calculation would constitute a change in an accounting policy and, consequently, whether entities may only change when it results in the financial statements providing reliable and more relevant information (MPMs often change over time);and, consequently, the appropriate guidance of IAS 8 would apply. - (a) raises practical challenges related to the disclosures on the effect of tax and non-controlling of each line item included in reconciliation, particularly when considering that the IASB is not requiring the presentation of adjusted earnings per share; - (b) raises audit issues, for instance, MPMs presented in a management commentary would be obligatory audited whereas the management commentary itself, would not; - (c) the current scope of application of the IASB's proposal would create a third category of measures, which are not IFRS-measures nor APMs, and has the potential to attribute undue prominence to non-GAAP measures; and - (d) raises questions why there are no disclosure requirements for entities that use MPMs within the financial statements but not outside the financial statements. - 72 Additionally, EFRAG considers that the guidance in paragraph 104 of the ED exempting some of performance measures from the requirement to provide reconciliation in the notes (e.g. gross profit), seems to be made on rules-based rather than on a principle-based approach. - 73 Moreover, EFRAG also suggests the IASB to consider introducing the same disclosure requirements for other non-GAAP performance measures presented within financial statements, that may not satisfy the proposed criteria of MPMs (e.g. adjusted revenues and ratios).
 The IASB would though need to appropriately amend paragraph 103 of the ED and to remove paragraph 103(a).